 All first-time students are encouraged to participate in the College's First Year Experience (FYE) program.
 This includes the Montgomery Advising Program (MAP) or International Montgomery Advising Program (IMAP) sessions, offered either in person or online (as eMAPs) by the Counseling and Advising departments.
-In addition to New Student Orientation, offered before every semester, the centerpiece of the FYE program is the FYE course, which may be chosen from DS 107 (First Year Seminar), DS 104 (Seminar for International Students), DS 102 (Study Habits Development), or FYE courses that have been approved by a counselor.
+In addition to New Student Orientation, offered before every semester, the centerpiece of the FYE program is the FYE course, STSU 100 First Year Seminar.